 Some 500 backbenchers including speakers from various parts of the world will converge here to attend the 3rd Annual Conference of the League of Parliamentarians For Al-Quds (LP4Q) which will deliberate, among others, on the need to support the Palestinian cause and defend their legitimate rights.

 He said Malaysia has been given the privilege to host the conference for the first time after the last two conferences held at Istanbul in Turkey in 2016 and 2018, and that the invitation has been extended to UMNO and PAS MPs to attend the conference.

 Not sure how much taxpayer’s money was spent on this event and whether this conference met its objectives.
-Certainly the key players in the Palestinian cause were not invited – namely representatives from Israel & US.
+Certainly, the key players in the Palestinian cause were not invited – namely representatives from Israel & the US.

 Forcing Israel to make larger, conflict-ending concessions would require making its fallback option so unappealing that it would view a peace agreement as an escape from something worse.

 That demands more leverage than the Palestinians have so far possessed, while those who do have sufficient power have not been eager to use it.
 Since Oslo, in fact, the US has done quite the reverse, working to maintain the low cost of Israel’s fallback option.

 Successive US administrations have financed the Palestinian government, trained its resistance-crushing security forces, pressured the PLO not to confront Israel in international institutions, vetoed UN Security Council resolutions that were not to Israel’s liking, shielded Israel’s arsenal from calls for a nuclear-free Middle East, ensured Israel’s military superiority over all of its neighbours, provided the country with more than $3bn in military aid each year, and exercised its influence to defend Israel from criticism.